 A popular and very central venue right by Dereham Market Place memorial.
 Nearest car park is the main Cherry Tree car park with free parking all day.

-This is a brand new venue for the Blues Festival this year and we are excited to announce that the cricket club will be serving up a barbecue on the Friday evening with live music from 8.30pm from the fantastic Mr Robin Bibi and his band.
+Dereham Cricket Club became a venue for the blues festival for the first time in 2019 and had a sensational evening of it, with barbecue, bar and fantastic crowd-pleasing live (and loud) blues music.
 The cricket club is based in a lovely setting off the Norwich Road, next to the fire station, just 350 metres from the level crossing.
-There is a small amount of parking in the access lane, but if you bring a car you may have to find parking on nearby streets.
+There is a small amount of parking on site.
 There is a ramp giving access for wheelchair users into the club-house and bar, but the live music event and barbecue will be outside, weather permitting.

 Dereham Memorial Hall is rapidly becoming established as the major venue for a whole range of arts and entertainment events in central Norfolk!
 From meditation workshops to music and dance classes, the refurbished main hall is also a great venue for an extensive all year round programme of theatre, music and family entertainment.
 The Memorial Hall has wheelchair access.

-This year the Friends of Dereham Memorial Hall will once again host the opening concert with the shining new star of Texas Blues, Hamilton Loomis on Wednesday 10th July 2019.
-Tickets for this opening concert, including Ron Sayer and the Shunters in support, are £20 each, selling fast and available from this link.
-Don't miss out on your chance to catch this amazing up and coming talent of the American Blues scene on one of his very few concerts in the UK this year.
+This year the Friends of Dereham Memorial Hall will once again host the opening concert with 2 fantastic up and coming stars of the British blues scene; the festival is opened by the amazing Kyla Brox, and headlined by festival favourites When Rivers Meet.
+Tickets for this opening concert are £25 each, selling fast and available from this link.
+Don't miss out on your chance to catch this incredible and sought-after artist on one of his very few concerts in the UK this year.

 Deep in the heart of Dereham, at the crossroads of the Norfolk blues delta, 'Lou's Juke Joint' evokes the kinda barrelhouse, honky tonk you'd find in a town deep in the Mississippi Delta.

-Hosted by Lou's Connections (including original artwork by Peter Shrank and Doreen Aitkin), 'Lou's Juke Joint' takes over the Metro for one day to bring y'all the finest acoustic blues that the Dereham Blues Festival has to offer.
+Hosted by Lou and the Tall Boys, 'Lou's Juke Joint' takes over the Metro for one day to bring y'all the finest acoustic blues that the Dereham Blues Festival has to offer.

 What... a station?
 Yes, with a difference.
 The imaginative hard working team have built up this popular tourist attraction from a derelict Beeching casualty.
 They are frequent hosts to jazz events on the trains and on the platform and have hosted theatrical productions.
 They have hosted every year of the festival providing a chance to experience blues in an exciting and unique environment.
 Ample parking and a licensed event cafe serving snacks makes this a popular destination.
 It is also accessible to wheelchair users.